Show All Answers

 The Village of Wellington does not remove live animals.
 If you have an issue with a live animal that needs removal, please contact Florida Fish and Wildlife Conservation Commission at 561-625-5122 or a local trapper.

-You can call us at 561-791-4000 if you witness any excess algae or other aquatic vegetative growth in the canals or lakes.
+You can call us at 561-791-4000 or submit a request through the Self Service Portal if you witness any excess algae or other aquatic vegetative growth in the canals or lakes.

 The millage rate is the ad valorem property tax rate levied per $1,000 of a property's taxable value.
 The rate is expressed in mills, which is equal to 0.1% of the taxable value.
 Each taxing authority adopts a millage rate each year that appears on the property tax bill.
 To calculate the tax levy using a given millage rate, the formula is: